jandevaan/jandevaan.github.io/_posts/2025-2-2-When-does-abs-return-a-negative-value.md

 ---

-So it happens that the function abs() on a 32 bit int has a special case where the outcome is negative (depends on language, details follow).
+So it happens that the function abs() on a 32/64 bit int has a special case where the outcome is negative (depends on language, details follow).
 There is no need for alarm: the software you wrote yesterday will work today just as well.
-I learned about this only recently, and it is a geeky detail that might interest more people than just myself.
-So I wrote it down.
+I only recently figured this out, and it is a geeky detail that might interest more people than just myself.

+So I decided to write it down.

 The issue arises because of an edge case in "2's complement", the system used in todays computers to represent negate numbers.
 A 32 bit 2's complement number can represent the values -2 147 483 648 up to 2 147 483 647.
-Did you notice there is one postive value less than we have negative values?
-If you try to take it's absolute value, it should become +2 147 483 648, which is not representable in 2's complement.
+Notice that there is one postive value less than there are negative values.
+If you try to take it's absolute value, it should become +2 147 483 648.
+However, there is no signed 32 bit integer with that value.

-But which value will it get instead?
+But what will happen in stead?

-For those not familar with 2's complement: You likely know that if you have the value 0x00 (8 bit ), and subtract 1 from it, it will underflow to 0xFF.
+For those not familar with [2's complement](https://en.wikipedia.org/wiki/Two's_complement), I'll explain the idea.
+If you have the (unsigned, 8 bit) value 0x00 and subtract 1 from it, it underflows to the value 0xFF.
 This is what 2's complement defines as -1.
 If you subtract 1 once again, you get 0xFE which is -2.
-And so on: in fact, this underflow happens so reliably that processors can do add/subtract with the same circuits as used for unsigned math.
-All numbers with a 1 as the most significant bit are negative numbers.
-Because 0 counts as one of the positive numbers, we end up with one extra negative value.
+It is really that simple: binary processors all simply inderflow if you subtract something from 0, and whatever you get is considered "-something".
+It turns out that, for add/subtract, signed and unsigned values can be treated identically.
+That is called 2's complement.
+All values with the highest bit set will be considered negative.
+Exactly half of all represented values will be negative values.
+The other half are positive values including 0.
+Because 0 is lumped in with the positive values, we have one fewer positive values (as I mentioned earlier).

 The rule for abs() is: test the number's sign.
 If negative, negate the number, otherwise return it as-is.
 How does one negate a 2's complement number?
 You can subtract the number from 0 (obviously).
 In hardware, you cal also flip all the bits, and then add a 1.
 If you start with 1, flipping all the bits will produce 0xFE.
 Adding one produces  0xFF, which is -1, as expected.